From the Panhandle to Magic City:

 Committed.
 Genuine.
 Sincere.
 This is how clients and colleagues alike characterize Chris Keith, leading and founding partner of personal injury firm Wettermark Keith.
 As the firm’s public face, Chris portrays a spirit of thoughtful, concerned professionalism in each of his advertisements.
 You can spot Chris on the highways of Alabama, Tennessee, and Florida.
 At Barons games, his face lights up the screen.

 Since 2001, Chris Keith has been an asset to the Birmingham community.
 His numerous multi-million dollar settlements and jury verdicts on behalf of accident victims throughout the Country, have earned him accolades and recognition from media outlets and peer-reviewed selection committees.
-A member of the Alabama, Florida, Mississippi, and Tennessee Bars, Chris has been elected to Super Lawyers more than thirteen times for peer recognition and professional achievements, and his results for clients have been featured in local and national news outlets throughout the Southeast.
+A member of the Alabama, Florida, Mississippi, and Tennessee Bars, Chris has been elected to Super Lawyers more than fourteen times for peer recognition and professional achievements, and his results for clients have been featured in local and national news outlets throughout the Southeast.

 Breakout Star of Panama City

 Born in sunny Panama City to a truck driver/mechanic and a bank teller, Chris recalls the feeling that higher education and law school were for “other folks.”
 Raised in an environment where lawyers were few and far between, Chris would be the first college graduate in his immediate and extended family.
 Initially, as a young teenager focused more on working and the “beach life,” Chris gave little thought to his future, much less education.
 His parents and peers figured he would go the military route, like his grandfather.
 Not many could have predicted the dedicated focus that would mark his meteoric rise in personal injury law.